Competing with my friends?

 About Talk With Our Kids About Money

-The “Talk With Our Kids About Money” program started out with a simple ask for parents, guardians, and educators to spend one day – Talk With Our Kids About Money Day – focusing on talking to kids and students about money.
-Over time, TWOKAM has grown with its resources now being used throughout the year.
+The Talk With Our Kids About Money program started out with a simple ask for parents, guardians, and educators to spend one day—Talk With Our Kids About Money Day—focusing on talking to kids about money.
+Over time, TWOKAM has grown, and its resources are now being used throughout the year.

-The program consists of both a Home program and School program.
-The “Home Program” for parents and guardians, includes resources organized by age range for children from 5 to 18, and focuses on teaching kids about money organically by using common, everyday family activities.
-For teachers and educators, the “School Program” resources provide complete lesson plans linked to provincial curriculum – easily used and adapted for grades 4-9.
+The program consists of both a Home program and a School program.
+The Home Program for parents and guardians includes resources organized by age range for children from 5 to 18.
+It focuses on teaching kids about money organically by using common, everyday family activities like watching a movie or grocery shopping.
+For teachers and educators, the School Program resources provide complete lesson plans linked to the provincial curriculum—easily used and adapted for grades 4-9.

 Money Fairs